This CA from Guwahati failed engineering entrance exams twice but cleared CA all three levels in first attempt

 Now since engineering did not make sense (because of low entrance scores) I took admission in Guwahati Commerce College, an Institution of repute to study B.COM(H) and decided to pursue CA along with it.

 I had to reappear Class XI and Class XII for some subjects.
 This was really painful as I had to sit with my juniors.

 But as they say - Time heals everything and the same happened to me.
 Gradually I started getting used to the situation and tried to concentrate on my studies.

 Coming back to my CA journey, I pursued my CA PE-I (1st level CA exam now known as CPT) and cleared it on the 1st attempt.
 This was the turning point.

 When I appeared for my B.Com Final Exams, it was time for my CA PE-2 (2nd level CA exam consisting of 2 groups, Group 1 and Group 2.
 This is now known as IPCC).
 Thankfully I secured First Class and stood 3rd in the entire University with the highest marks in Accountancy Paper.

 Around the same time, I also cleared my CA PE-2 (though I appeared one group at a time as I had B.com studies as well) in my 1st attempt.
-Clearing CA -PE-1 and PE-2 in my 1st attempt was very encouraging!
+Clearing CA -PE-1 and PE-2 in my 1st attempt were very encouraging!

 After clearing both CA PE- 1/PE-2, I started my Articleship.
 I did my articleship from a mid-size firm with a generous Principal.